 Key challenges to be overcome by NARA include resolving various scientific/technical obstacles that prevent economic viability.
 Sustainability – economic, environmental, and social – is also key.
 NARA researchers will use specific metrics to assess and evaluate technological progress against critical milestones throughout the project.

-Catchlight Energy, Facing the Future, Gevo, GreenWood Resources, Montana State University, National Center for Genome Resources, Oregon State University, Pennsylvania State University, Salish Kootenai College, US Forest Service, University of Idaho, University of Minnesota, University of Montana, University of Washington, Washington State University, Western Washington University, Weyerhaeuser
+Catchlight Energy, CLH, Cosmo Specialty Fibers, Facing the Future, Gevo, Montana State University, Oregon State University, Pennsylvania State University, Salish Kootenai College, Steanfast Management, Tomas Spink Inc, University of Idaho, University of Minnesota, University of Montana, University of Utah, University of Washington, USFS Forest Products Laboratory, USFS Pacific Northwest Research Station, Washington State University, Western Washington University, Weyerhaeuser

 |Achievements to date|